vadimrostok/cesium-gpu-points-layer/README.md

 ## Compatibility notes

-- `CesiumGpuPointLayer` is exported as a compatibility alias for older internal names.
 - The library targets modern Node/ESM for package consumers and `Cesium` as a peer dependency.
 - Public API preserves the same external shape as the previous monolith while improving maintainability.